Antimortine/codex-ai/docs/architecture.md

 5. FileService reads/writes the JSON files on the **File System**.

 6. Responses are sent back to the Frontend, which updates its state (sessions, activeSessionId, chat history).

+### 4.6.
+Chapter Compilation

+1. User clicks "Compile Chapter" button via Frontend -> Backend API (GET /projects/{proj_id}/chapters/{chap_id}/compile) -> Chapter Endpoint.

+2. Chapter Endpoint calls ChapterService.compile_chapter_content, passing query parameters (include_titles, separator).

+3. ChapterService:

+    -   Validates chapter existence using self.get_by_id.

+    -   Calls SceneService.get_all_for_chapter to get sorted scenes with content.

+    -   Iterates through scenes, formatting them into a single string based on include_titles and joining with separator.

+    -   Generates a suggested filename based on the chapter title using _slugify.

+    -   Returns {"filename": ..., "content": ...} dictionary.

+4. API Endpoint returns the JSON response to the Frontend.

+5. Frontend receives the JSON, creates a Blob from the content, generates an object URL, creates a temporary <a> link with the download attribute set to filename, clicks the link, and cleans up the URL/link.

 ## 5. Design Decisions & Principles